ShahmeerShahid/sqam/admindb/README.md

 # docker-entrypoint-initdb.d

 This folder contains all of the bash/javascript files run on startup to populate the MongoDB.

-Unfortunately there is no way to retrieve environment variables, so you will need to replace the ----------- with the password of the api user in the .env
+It currently creates the sqamadmin database, users & tasks collections, a user for api purposes, and inserts some mock tasks into the tasks collection.